-The Association asserts that American and US Airways constitute a single transportation system for representation purposes under the Railway Labor Act2 (RLA or Act).
-The Board assigned Eileen M. Hennessey to investigate and requested that the Carriers provide information regarding their operations.
-On April 23, 2014, the Carriers submitted the requested information and their initial position statement.
-The Association by a letter dated April 23, 2014, notified the Board that it is in agreement with the Carriers that American and US Airways constitute a single transportation system and requested that the Board continue to process its application.
-In addition, the Board has taken administrative notice of the Carriers' filings in NMB File No. CR-7110, an application for a single transportation determination involving the Pilots craft or class at the New American.
+APFA and AFA assert that American and US Airways constitute a single transportation system for representation purposes under the Railway Labor Act (RLA or Act).
+The Board assigned Maria-Kate Dowling to investigate and requested that the Carriers provide information regarding their operations.
+On June 20, 2014, the Carriers submitted the requested information and their initial position statement and supplemented their position by letter dated July 7, 2014.
+On July 3, 2014 and July 8, 2014, APFA and AFA, respectively filed an initial position statement.
+In addition, the Board has taken administrative notice of the Carrier's filings in American Airlines/US Airways, 41 NMB 90 (2014) and in NMB File No. CR-7110, an application for a single carrier determination involving the Pilots craft or class at the New American.